1989Ryan/Digital-Image-Processing-Project/README.md

 # Digital-Image-Processing-Project
 ![license](https://img.shields.io/bower/l/bootstrap.svg?color=blue) <a href="https://996.icu/#/en_US"><img src="https://img.shields.io/badge/link-996.icu-red.svg" alt="996.icu" /></a> <a href="https://1989Ryan.github.io/DIPhw/diphw.html"><img src="https://img.shields.io/badge/link-DIP%20homework-green.svg"  /></a>

-XJTU undergraduate course, Digital Image and Video Processing.
-You can visit my [homework website](https://1989Ryan.github.io/DIPhw/diphw.html) to see my homework report and projects.
+XJTU undergraduate course, Digital Image and Video Processing and Multi-data Fusion.
+You can visit my [homework website](https://1989Ryan.github.io/DIPhw/diphw.html) to see my DIP homework report and projects.

 ## basic cv toolbox for python

 The basic computer vision toolbox for python, which consists of some basic tools for computer vision and image fusion.
-Some tools are not covered by opencv.
+Most tools are not covered by opencv.

 This toolbox is only used for DIP course and Multi-Sensor Fusion course.